 Can I buy a car before filing Chapter 7?

-You can try to buy a car before filing a Chapter 7 bankruptcy, but you probably won’t be successful.
-If you’re on the verge of filing bankruptcy, your credit score is probably already very low, which means most traditional lenders won’t take a chance on you.
+You can try to buy a car before filing a Chapter 7 bankruptcy, but you may not be successful.
+If you’re on the verge of filing bankruptcy, your credit score is probably already very low, which means most some lenders won’t take a chance on you.
 But since you haven’t actually filed for bankruptcy yet, the specialized lenders who work with bankruptcy customers also won’t work with you because they haven’t seen you take the positive step of filing for bankruptcy to make a fresh start.

 Can I buy a car after chapter 7 discharge?

 Yes!
-But once again you have to make a distinction between traditional lenders and lenders who specialize in helping bankruptcy customers.
-Most traditional lenders will tell you to wait at least two years after your bankruptcy discharge before applying for a loan with them.
+But once again you have to make a distinction between lenders who do and do not specialize in helping bankruptcy customers.
+Some lenders will tell you to wait at least two years after your bankruptcy discharge before applying for a loan with them.
 They still see you as a very high-risk case when it comes to loans.
-But the specialized lenders who work with bankruptcy customers see your discharge as your fresh start and may be willing to work with you.
+But the lenders who work with bankruptcy customers see your discharge as your fresh start and may be willing to work with you.

 How long do you have to wait to buy a car after Chapter 7?

 You don’t have to wait at all.
 If you need to, you can apply for a bankruptcy car loan the day you file for bankruptcy.
 As soon as you have a Chapter 7 case number, you become eligible to work with the lenders who specifically serve bankruptcy customers.
 You can apply as soon as you file, at any point while your bankruptcy is open, or after your debts are discharged.

 What happens to your car when you file chapter 7?